William Royall (settler): Personal life

 Royall emigrated from England (where he was a cooper) to Salem, Massachusetts Bay Colony, in July 1629, aboard the Lyon's Whelp.
 He became a servant in the Massachusetts Bay Colony Company, and after serving his seven years, he was provided with a land grant in the Casco Bay area of today's Maine.
 His first homestead was at Fogg's Point in Freeport.

 In 1636, he purchased what became known as Royall's Farm at what is now the upscale Lambert Point, next to Redding Creek, at the southern tip of Lambert Road, where he lived with his wife, County Durham native Phoebe Green (1620–1678).
 They had thirteen children together between 1639 and 1657, the first being son William Jr. (1639–1724).

 Royall purchased a large tract of land from Thomas Gorges in 1643.

 Royall's family moved to Dorchester, Massachusetts Bay Colony, in 1675, a year before William Sr.'s death.
 Following in his grandfather's footsteps, some eighty years after the fact, Isaac's brother, Sam Royall (1696–1784), moved to North Yarmouth sometime after 1724.
 He died in the town in 1784.
 His son, Elijah (1724–1790), died six years later.

-Royall's grandson, Isaac Royall Sr. (1677–1739), chose a life at sea, becoming a rum merchant, sugar merchant, and sought to make his fortune in the slave trade.
+Royall's grandson, Isaac Royall Sr. (1677–1739), chose a life at sea, becoming a rum and sugar merchant, and sought to make his fortune in the slave trade.
 By 1700 he was in Antigua, part-owner of a Massachusetts-built slave called the Mayflower.
 His son, Isaac Royall Jr. (1719–1781), who played a crucial role in the founding of Harvard Law School, was born in Antigua.